Popkornium18/audiotag/README.md

 TRACKTOTAL: ['2']
 ```

 The `interactive` subcommand interprets all given files as a single album and asks for all the necessary information.
-If the `Number of discs` value is anything greater than 1, pytagger will ask you which disk you are currently tagging.
+If the `Number of discs` value is anything greater than 1, audiotag will ask you which disk you are currently tagging.
 Otherwise the `DISCNUMBER` tag will also be set to 1. `Number of songs` is used to determine the number of leading zeroes when you use the `rename` subcommand.

 ```
-$ pytagger interactive *.flac
+$ audiotag interactive *.flac
 Artist: Om
 Albumtitle: Conference of the Birds
 Genre: Doom Metal